Forge Bible Bot

 !q promote <#>Move an item to position 1

-!q clearClear the entire queue
+!q clearClear the entire queue (including pending)

 Details